 Summary

 In Extremadura, the Lenten stew has its own version.
 It doesn't contain spinach.
 It doesn't have a hard-boiled egg on top.
-It contains noodles.
+It has noodles.
 And that changes everything.
 In this guide: The Lenten stew eaten in Extremadura, Ingredients for 6 people, Step-by-step preparation.

 The Lenten stew eaten in Extremadura